patzaw/BED/README.md

 devtools::install_github("patzaw/BED")
 ```

-# R package in nomal use
+# R package in normal use

 It's described in the [BED](inst/doc/BED.html) vignette.